 Space for Cycling: the background

-Last year, the London Cycling Campaign (LCC) launched a London-focused Space for Cycling campaign, demanding better quality cycling provision in the capital.
+In 2014, the London Cycling Campaign (LCC) launched a London-focused Space for Cycling campaign, demanding better quality cycling provision in the capital.
 This campaign crystallised out of huge demonstration rides following cyclists’ deaths and inadequate designs for major junctions in London.

 Cycling campaigns from many of Britain’s other big cities – Birmingham, Bristol, Leeds, Manchester, Newcastle, and Sheffield – as well as those from smaller towns and cities, are working on a shared vision of roads, streets and dedicated cycle facilities, creating the conditions where anyone can cycle for any local journey.